TheRealAnonymous008/quartz/content/details/computer science/software engineering/guidelines/Software Design.md

 	* Insert design documentation into the code itself.
 	* Use a Wiki
 	* Use summaries of the design discussion
-	* Use pictures, diagrams or charts.
+	* Use pictures, diagrams or charts

 # Links
 * [[Code Complete by McConnell]] - Ch.
 5
 * [[Design]]